HOME

 Each type of taqsim gives a different feeling to it.
 The first is a conversation with a single musician, the second is the same conversation with your mother-in-law in the next room listening and the third is a menage-a-trois....

-In the Sands of Time Oriental Series Cry to the Moon - Taqasim lil Qamar there are examples of all three, mainly with nay (flute), violin, oud and accordion.
+In the Sands of Time Blue Series Cry to the Moon - Taqasim lil Qamar there are examples of all three, mainly with nay (flute), violin, oud, kanoun and accordion.
+In Cairo Blue there is a wonderful trumpet taqsim as well.

 Taqsim Album Review